-Lesley McVay is the executive vice president of facility services for SUPERNAP.
-Her responsibilities within the SUPERNAPS include managing client installations and overseeing client services including colocation, power and connectivity.
+Lesley McVay is the executive vice president of facility services for Switch.
+Her responsibilities within Switch’s data centers include managing client installations and overseeing client services, including colocation, power and connectivity.

-She works with clients ranging from Fortune 100 powerhouses and government agencies, to mid-sized enterprises and startups to produce successful and timely installations.
-Her efforts keep each client’s mission critical business on target and on schedule.
+Lesley works with clients ranging from Fortune 100 powerhouses and government agencies, to mid-sized enterprises and start-ups, to produce successful and timely installations.
+Her efforts keep each client’s mission-critical business on target and on schedule.

 Missy Young is the executive vice president of colocation at SUPERNAP.
 She relocated to Las Vegas from Huntington Beach to join the company in 2005.
 As a partner at SUPERNAP, she is responsible for all sales and engineering with respect to potential clients, including solution architecture and contract negotiations.
 Her expertise is centered on helping clients understand the unique technology ecosystem that is SUPERNAP.
 She leads a phenomenal team of sales engineers and will gladly tell you that she has the best job in the world.